Tech Trends 2017 and the power industry has been saved

-Deloitte’s annual flagship report, Tech Trends 2017 continues to identify the key trends that will likely revolutionise enterprise technology in the next 18-24 months.
+Deloitte’s annual flagship report, Tech Trends 2017 continues to identify the key trends that will likely revolutionize enterprise technology in the next 18-24 months.
 This spin-off report talks about how the trends presented in Tech Trends 2017 are likely to impact the power and utilities industry.

 Digital has profoundly disrupted businesses over the years and utilities are no exception to this.
 But, the question is, which technologies really have the potential for utilities to yield a competitive advantage?

-Deloitte annual Technology Trends report analyses the trends that could disrupt businesses in the next 18-24 months.
+Deloitte annual Technology Trends report analyzes the trends that could disrupt businesses in the next 18-24 months.
 CIOs who can harness the possibilities of these technologies will be better positioned to shape the future of their business.

 The theme of this year’s Tech Trends report is the kinetic enterprise, an idea that describes companies that are developing the dexterity and vision required not only to overcome operational inertia but to thrive in a business environment that is, and will remain, in flux.